While coronavirus may have caused the sudden 2020 spike in remote employees, working from home had already grown by roughly 44% between 2015 and 2020.

 - Share files and store up to 5 GB

 As of this writing, screen sharing and annotation in Slack are only possible with paid plans, but both features are native to the app itself.
+Our list of Slack alternatives provides options that offer screen sharing and annotation in free versions.
 In order to share screens within the free versions, users will need to integrate tools like Zoom or Microsoft Teams.

 Though Flock’s free plan does include a video calling feature, users are limited to one-on-one conversations for a maximum of 20 minutes.
 Additionally, screen sharing is only available with a paid Flock plan, and it makes it difficult for users to find a screen sharing app that integrates with for free.